christycui/CarND-Advanced-Lane-Lines/writeup.md

 This was accomplished in code cell 635, 'calculate_curvature()'.
 First I set meter per pixel in x and y dimensions.
 Then using the left_fit and right_fit coefficients and assuming the bottom of the image to be the radius of the curvature, I was able to find out the real-world radius of the curve using the curvature formula as presented in the lesson.

+To find out the position of the vehicle, I used the left and right lane line fits to find out the middle of the lane at the bottom of the image.
+Assuming the camera is mounted in the center, the center of the image should be the middle of the road.
+So, the difference between the center of the image and the middle of the detected lanes is the offset of the vehicle.

 ####6.
 Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

 I implemented this step in code cell 635 in 'draw_lanes()'.
 I used inputs left_fit and right_fit to calculate the x values of lane lines.
 Then recast the left and right lane points onto the undistorted image.
 I also used 'cv2.fillPoly()' to color fill the lane area.
+I also wrote the text of the measurements on to the image.
 Here is an example of my result on a test image:

 ![alt text][image6]